Numbered street: St. Louis

 Number streets of St. Louis, Missouri, start at the Mississippi River and increase as they go west.
 Over time, the various municipalities took over and renamed most of the numbered streets with names.
 However, a few numbered streets remained.

 Washington, D.C.

 Pierre L'Enfant's plan for Washington, D.C. includes both radial avenues and grid system consisting of both numbered and lettered streets.
 North–south streets are named with numbers, such as "7th Street," and west–east streets are named with letters, such as "H Street."
-The name is then followed with a directional suffix (NW, NE, SW, or SE), specifying a quadrant of the city (e.g. 16th Street Northwest).
+The name is then followed with a directional suffix (NW, NE, SW, or SE), specifying a quadrant of the city (e.g. B Street Southwest).
 The quadrants meet at the U.S. Capitol building.

 Within the city, the quadrants are divided by three streets known as North, East, and South Capitol Streets, and by the National Mall, which takes the place of the non-existent West Capitol Street.
 Numbers start counting upward on either side of North and South Capitol Streets, and letters start counting upward on either side of East Capitol Street and the National Mall.